 If You Want to Get into a Top College, Keep Your Eyes Far Down the Road

 A collection of 100 decisions you make will determine where you get into college.
 But unless these decisions collectively produce a magnificent picture of you as a compelling college admission candidate, they may fall short of the potential impact they could otherwise have.
-Advice when making choices: Keep your eyes fixed upon the future.
+Advice when making choices: Keep your eyes fixed firmly on the future.

 When I was taking driving lessons so many years ago, I was never told where I should be staring as I maneuvered my car down the highways and country roads of New England.
 Instead, I was simply told to keep the car centered between the lines and to keep enough distance between my car and the car ahead.
 I was told what to do, but not how to do it.
 It wasn’t until I taught my own daughter to drive that I discovered an important strategy.
 That strategy now forms the basis of the advice that I give to all students prior to senior year of high school.
 The strategy is, look as far down the road as possible and use your peripheral vision to stay between the lines.
 But this is much more than a driving strategy.
 It is a college admission strategy, and it is perhaps the most important advice that any student can heed.